 It's not an ordinary cruise line, and that's perhaps why the experience is so unique.
 These cruise ships also double as ferries, shuttling locals and supplies between towns just as it's been done for decades.

 This Norwegian cruise line traces its roots back to the 19th century, when the journey at sea was long and gruelling with the simple steamers, and the mountains and fjords made travel by road difficult and sometimes dangerous.

 It wasn't until 1893 that one man, Richard With, revolutionised Norwegian maritime travel with his sturdy and better-equipped steamer, the DS Vesteraalen.
 He thus established a regular route with weekly departures from Hammerfest to Trondheim, later extending it to the route we still use today, Kirkenes to Bergen.
 This "new service" cut travel and shipping times significantly around the turn of the century and was thus deemed "the fast route", or hurtigruten in Norwegian.

-Or, if you want to entertain your friends back home with your own "slow TV" video from the sundeck, you can connect to Wi-Fi in most public areas indoors (requires a fee, paid at reception desk), though the bandwidth and signal strength may be limited.
+Or, if you want to entertain your friends back home with your own "slow TV" video from the sundeck, you can connect to Wi-Fi in most public areas indoors.
+Note that this requires a fee, paid at reception desk.
+And bandwidth and signal strength can sometimes be limited.

 And if you're perfectly content to disconnect from the digital world to watch the real-time scenery, the outdoor sun decks or indoor lounges with their extra large windows are the best places to be.

 In summer or winter, staying up late has its advantages.
 Thanks to the tilt of the Earth between seasons, Norway experiences some rather eye-catching phenomena.
 Stay up until the wee hours in summer—especially around the solstice—and you'll enjoy the pastel hues of the midnight sun, or in winter you can watch for bursts of colourful aurora borealis (northern lights) to illuminate the nighttime darkness.